AviatrixSystems/Docs/HowTos/AviatrixLogging.rst

 AviatrixTunnelStatusChange
 --------------------------

-Logs with this prefix come from controller whenever a tunnel status changes. old_state means old state of the tunnel, and new_state is the new changed state of tunnel.
+Logs with this prefix come from the controller whenever a tunnel status changes. old_state means old state of the tunnel, and new_state is the new changed state of tunnel.

 Example log: